 If you don’t have the gift of praying in tongues for your own edification, you are probably waiting for the unknown words to come to your mind before you start using your vocal cords.
 If that’s the case, here’s a tip.
 The Holy Spirit gives you the gift of praying in tongues.
 Your spirit prays.
 You do not form the words with your mind but provide your vocal cords and breath.

-The flow of interpretation of tongues differs in that the Holy Spirit gives us the gist of what is coming forth and we use our mind only to put it in our own language.
+Interpretation of tongues differs in that the Holy Spirit gives our spirit the gist of what is coming forth and we use our mind only to put it in our own language.
 Tongues with interpretation is equivalent to prophesy.

-The flow of prophecy is for edification, exhortation and comfort.
-The word of prophesy comes to our spirit.
+The word of prophesy comes to our spirit and mind.
 Sometimes, we only get 1 or 2 words and simply trust the Holy Spirit to give us the rest while we speak.
-Sometimes we see pictures or symbols in our minds eye and trust the Holy Spirit to give us the correct interpretation.
+Sometimes we see pictures or symbols in our minds eye and trust the Holy Spirit to give us the meaning.
 We only speak what the Spirit is prompting if goes with the overall flow of the Spirit in our gathering.

-Jesus spoke of living water to come at Pentecost.
+Jesus was speaking of the living water to come at Pentecost.

 On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified.
 Acts 7:37-39 ISV